-Gated Eagle's Pointe is an All Ages Golf Community in South Carolina's Lowcountry and Has a Lake, a Restaurant, Tree Lined Streets and Single Family Homes
+Pretty, Gated Eagle's Pointe is a Golf Community in South Carolina's Lowcountry and Has a Lake, a Restaurant, Tree Lined Streets and Single Family Homes

 Most of the 249 single family properties in Eagle's Pointe surround a lake and are in turn surrounded by woods and golf course fairways.
 Many homes have a water view.
 Resales boast approximately 1,490 to 2,580 square feet, as many as three bedrooms, three baths, cathedral ceilings, a fireplace, granite countertops and an attached two or three car garage.
 Exteriors feature a pitched roof, a recessed entry, brick and/or pastel-colored vinyl siding, plantation shutters and a nicely landscaped yard.
 Lanes are lined with new and mature oak trees, maple trees and elm trees.

 Prices start in the low-$300,000s.
 The HOA fee is $350 per quarter, plus an optional $48 per quarter for trash pick up.
 Please verify this with a Realtor as prices will change over time.